What is turnover rate? A complete guide for modern organizations in 2025

 What is employee turnover?

 Employee turnover refers to the rate at which employees leave a company and must be replaced by new hires.
-It is usually expressed as a percentage and calculated over a specific period, such as a month or a year.
-This metric is essential for organizations as it reflects the health of their workforce and can impact overall productivity and profitability.
+The personnel turnover definition is often used interchangeably, especially in traditional or HR-specific contexts.
+It is usually expressed as a percentage by calculating employee turnover rate over a specific period, such as a month or a year.

 What is the meaning of turnover rate?